Apple’s inconvenient truth: It’s part of the data surveillance economy

 — Shira Ovide (@ShiraOvide) January 17, 2019

-Any analysis of Apple’s stance on privacy must acknowledge two facts that it will never bring up in an opinion piece or on a billboard:
+Any analysis of Apple’s stance on privacy must acknowledge two key facts that it will never bring up in an opinion piece or on a billboard:

 Inconvenient truth #1: Facebook is one of the two biggest harvesters of personal data, and it’s also the most popular free app in the history of Apple’s App Store.
 Along with Google, Apple is one of its two main distributors.